 With COVID-19 shutting down everything in the United States, it is concerning for some states how to make up for lost revenue they might have generated in that time.
 Sports betting would be a huge opportunity for struggling states, and coronavirus shutting things down could ultimately be a catalyst to start legalizing sports betting in more states.

 Not to mention, Cincinnati is a mere 20 minutes from Indiana, and billboards are littered throughout the city to lure Ohio residents to the neighbouring state to bet on sports.
-It seems that Ohio has some competition within its own state, making it likely they will pass the bill, likely in 2021.
+It seems that Ohio has some competition within its own state, making it likely they will pass the bill.

 Kentucky is also close to legalization, so soon, Ohio will be an island surrounded by legal sports betting that is easily accessible to their residents, who will be funding other state’s governmental bodies.

 There have been concerns about the prospect of betting on collegiate sports, and many Ohio colleges (13 to be exact) have written in opposition letters to exclude college sports from the sports betting offering.

 Not yet, but lawmakers have two bills currently in committee to begin the process of creating sports betting legislation.
 So in due time, there will very likely be sports betting legalized in Ohio.
 But for now, sports bettors will have to look to online sportsbooks and betting online.

 Betting online is safe and easy at the right sportsbooks.
 It’s a good idea to do your research and ensure you find a sportsbook that’s safe and trustworthy.

 There are so many online sportsbooks to choose from, it’s hard to know which one you should pick.
 We have done some of the leg work for you – we have used and reviewed some of the top sportsbooks available.
 We have reviewed some of the important criteria that bettors look for when shopping for an online sportsbook, including deposit options, bonus information and cashout options.